edenreich/engineering-blog/posts/ollama-on-kubernetes.md

 You can interact with it like I like to do, by simply using `OpenWeb-UI` which is fully open source - it's awesome.

-The interaction with the API directly, only make sense if you're planing to build agents.
+The interaction with the API directly, only make sense if you're planning to build agents.
 If you'd like me to cover it, let me know.

 Back to the subject,